 Sales and Marketing

-Under Armour generates nearly 70% of its sales through its wholesale business.
+Under Armour generates about tw0-thirds of its sales through its wholesale business.
 Its customers include the likes of Cabela's and the Army and Air Force Exchange, as well as The Sports Authority and Dick's Sporting Goods; the latter accounted for 14% of Under Armour's 2014 revenue.
-The company's direct-to-consumer business is also growing rapidly -- Under Armour operates about 130 of its own factory outlet and specialty stores.
+Under Armour reckoned that the Chapter 11 bankruptcy filing by Sports Authority in late 2015 would not materially affect it.

 Mergers and Acquisitions